textX/Arpeggio/docs/grammars.md

 - **any** to match any token corresponding to the rule that was previously added to the list of matched tokens (by **add** action) across all the state layers.
 If no token found, then the rule will fail to match.
+- **list append** to add a token to the current state layer according to the rule name.
+- **list try remove** to try to remove the last token from the current state layer if any according to the rule name.
+- **list last** to match the last token added to the current state user list according to the rule name.
+- **list longer** to match a token that is longer than the last token added to the current state user list according to the rule name.
+- **parent list last** to match the last token added to the parent state user list according to the rule name.
+- **parent list longer** to match a token that is longer than the last token added to the parent state user list according to the rule name.
+- **other same** to match a token that is inside the repetition expression only if it's always the same in every repetition.
+- **first longer** to match a token only if it's length is longer than the length of the last token from the parent repetition expression.
 - **suppress** to suppress a rule so it wouldn't appear in the resulting parsing tree.